 Depending on your choices, you’ll lean towards good or evil, which changes the type of spells you can cast.
 Do-gooders can eventually bring ghosts back to life, but if that doesn’t sound like fun, just set fire to a table instead.
 If you’re bored of your current playthrough, then this is bound to liven it up.

 New personality traits

+Many of the best Sims 4 mods affect the ways Sims interact with each other.
 The Sims 4 has a long list of traits that change the way a Sim behaves, and because they’re relatively easy for modders to create you can quickly expand that list through custom content.
-The Gamer trait, for example, lets Sims improve their gaming and programming skills faster, while the Functional Robots group of traits lets you spawn human-machine hybrid Sims, or just full-on robots who must visit a recharging station every few hours.
+The Sweet Tooth trait, for example, makes your sims better at baking and adds new moodlets to help them express their love of cake, while the Robots group of traits lets you spawn human-machine hybrid Sims, or just full-on robots who must visit a recharging station every few hours.

 Want to try out several new traits at once?
 This mod lets you add more than three traits at a time: you just need to type a quick cheat code including the name of the desired trait to add it to your Sim.
 It’s all explained on the mod page.